wultra/powerauth-mobile-sdk/docs/Migration-from-1.7-to-1.8.md

   - Method `PowerAuthSDK.removeActivationLocal(Context, boolean)` is now deprecated.
 Use `removeActivationLocal(Context)` as a replacement.
   - Method `PowerAuthKeychainConfiguration.getKeychainBiometryDefaultKey()` is now deprecated.
 Use `getKeychainKeyBiometry()` as a replacement.
   - Method `PowerAuthKeychainConfiguration.Builder.keychainBiometryDefaultKey(String)` is now deprecated.
 Use `keychainKeyBiometry(String)` as a replacement.

+## Changes in 1.8.6+

+### iOS

+Version 1.8.6 introduces a feature that allows you to detect an unsupported local activation data format during `PowerAuthSDK` instantiation.
+This is particularly important if you are using the [Activation Data Sharing](PowerAuth-SDK-for-iOS.md#share-activation-data) feature to share activation data between multiple applications.
+Please refer to the [Detect Unsupported Activation Data Format](PowerAuth-SDK-for-iOS.md#detect-unsupported-activation-data-format) section for more details.